typelead/eta/README.md

 $ cd ghcvm
 $ ./install.sh
 ```
-Once the install is done, you will now have access to the following commandline tools:
+Once the install is done, you will now have access to the following command-line tools:
-- ghcvm
-- cabalvm
-- ghcvm-pkg
-- ghcvm-build - Don't worry about this one.
-It's used building particular parts of the project.
+- **ghcvm** - The main compiler
+- **cabalvm** - The package manager and build tool

+If they are not working, ensure that your stack binary path is included in your PATH.

-The following packages were installed:
+The following packages are available upon installation:
 - ghc-prim
 - integer
 - base